-Bogojavljenje or Sveta tri kralja (Epiphany or Three Kings’ Day) is one of the oldest Catholic holidays and a national holiday in Croatia.
+Bogojavljenje (Epiphany) or Sveta tri kralja (Three Kings’ Day) is one of the oldest Catholic holidays and a national holiday in Croatia.
 Epiphany is celebrated every year on January 6.

-- Who were the three kings?
+- Who were the three kings

 According to the Evanđelje po Mateju (Gospel of Matthew), three kings are biblical Magi who came to Jerusalem to worship the newborn Jesus.
 It isn’t known where exactly they came from except that they came from the east.
 Some historians guess that they were from Arabia, Mesopotamia, and India.

-They followed the zvijezda repatica (star of Bethlehem) which led them to little Jesus who was with his mother Marija (St. Mary) and father Josip (St. Joseph).
+They followed the zvijezda repatica (star of Bethlehem), which led them to little Jesus, who was with his mother Marija (St. Mary), and father Josip (St. Joseph).

 The three kings were:

-- Baltazar or Sveti Baltazar (Balthazar or Saint Balthazar) – “Bel-tus-assar” meaning “God protects his life” in Assyrian – He is the patron saint of patients with epilepsy.
+- Baltazar (Balthazar) or Sveti Baltazar (Saint Balthazar) – Bel-tus-assar meaning God protects his life in Assyrian; he is the patron saint of patients with epilepsy

 The three kings are shown as men of different ages (young man, mature man, and old man) and races.
 Melchior represents Europe, Balthazar Africa, and Caspar Asia.
 These were the only continents known at the time.